The 4 Types of Market Research

-Market research involves gathering information about your competitors, your industry, and (most importantly) your customers so you can predict their future needs and understand the size, characteristics, and composition of your audience.
+Market research involves gathering information about your competitors, your industry, and (most importantly) your customers.
+This is done to help you predict the future needs and understand the size, characteristics, and composition of your audience.
 This information can then be used to tailor your core messaging to that subgroup of the population.

-Market research can be further broken down into four subcategories of research, all of which you should conducted prior to developing your marketing strategy.
+Market research can be broken down into four subcategories.
+We highly encourage you to look into these before to developing your marketing strategy.

 4 Types of Market Research:

 - Competitive Research

 In this article, you will learn about the four sub-types of cultural research and their benefits to your marketing strategy.
 Building a strategy with these principles as your research framework will greatly improve your chance of success in new markets.

 All About Building a Friendship

 Market research can be thought of as the mental note-taking involved when you build a new friendship.
 To illustrate the benefit of market research, picture meeting a stranger for the first time.
 Do you start out talking about broader topics, getting more specific as you learn of similar interests?
 In cases where you share common interests and likes, these relationships may develop into friendships.